Insurance, banking and financial hardship - disaster advice

 • if you are not satisfied with the outcome you can seek a review through your insurer's internal dispute resolution system – the Australian Securities and Investments Commission (ASIC) has information about how to make a complaint.

-Visit the ASIC website for more information about:
+Form more information about:

 • flood and storm damage insurance